Blasts kill dozens in Turkish town Reyhanli on Syria border

 The Turkish government has been a key supporter of the Syrian opposition, and has allowed rebels as well as refugees on to its territory.

-US Secretary of State John Kerry, Nato Secretary General Anders Fogh Rasmussen and others have condemned the bombing and offered their condolences.'So many'
+US Secretary of State John Kerry, Nato Secretary General Anders Fogh Rasmussen and others have condemned the bombing and offered their condolences.

 Hours after the initial blasts, reports came in of a third blast in a residential area but the government said it was the fuel tank of a car exploding and not connected to the attacks.